Consumer medicine information

 Infusion related reaction was reported in 14% and 40% of patients in the Calquence+G and GClb arms, respectively.

-ASCEND (patients with CLL who received at least one prior therapy).
-The safety of Calquence versus investigator's choice of either idelalisib plus rituximab or bendamustine plus rituximab was evaluated in a randomized, multicentre, open-label, Phase 3 study, in 307 patients with relapsed or refractory CLL.
+ASCEND (acalabrutinib monotherapy in relapsed/refractory CLL after at least one prior therapy).
+The safety of Calquence versus investigator's choice of either idelalisib plus rituximab or bendamustine plus rituximab was evaluated in a randomised, multicentre, open-label, Phase 3 study, in 307 patients with relapsed or refractory CLL.
 Details of the study treatment are described in Section 5.1 Pharmacodynamic Properties, Clinical trials.

 In the Calquence arm, adverse events led to discontinuation in 10% and dose reduction in 3% of patients.
 In patients receiving idelalisib plus rituximab, adverse events led to regimen discontinuation in 9% of patients and a dose reduction of idelalisib in 24%.
 In patients receiving bendamustine plus rituximab, adverse events led to regimen discontinuation in 9% of patients and a dose reduction of bendamustine in 14% of patients.
 There were no dose reductions of rituximab.